rehierl/node-tree-outliner/3-basic-design/3-5-1-sxs-relation.md

 * (parent) section -> subsection
 * (parent) section -> content nodes

-Note that, due to the section tree being just another specialized tree of nodes, any parent section is superordinate to its subordinate descendant sections.
+Note that, due to the section tree being a specialized tree of nodes, and because parent nodes are superordinate to their descendant nodes, any parent section is superordinate to its subordinate descendant sections.
+That is a matter of consistency/consequence.

 **CLARIFICATION**
 A section, which is a child section of some other section, can be referred to as one of the other section's strict (or direct, immediate) subsections.
 In contrary to that, a section which is a descendant section, but not a child section, can be referred to as a loose (or ?implicit, distant?) subsection.

 These or similar qualifiers (i.e. strict/direct vs. loose/implicit/distant)
 may be used in cases where the relationship between two sections needs to be clarified.

-Consequently, similar qualifiers may be used to clarify the relationship between a parent node and its descendant nodes.
+Similar qualifiers may be used to clarify the relationship between a parent node and its descendant nodes (that is with regards to any tree of nodes).

 **CLARIFICATION**
-The relation of the rooted ordered tree of nodes, in combination with the definition of sectioning nodes, defines the relationship between sections and nodes, and the relationship between the sections themselves.
-Consequently, the corresponding relations are a matter of consequence and therefore do not have to be defined explicitly.
+The `parent-of` relation (`NxN`) of a rooted ordered tree of nodes, in combination with the definition of sectioning nodes (`SN`), defines which sections exist (`NxS`), the relationship between sections and nodes (`SxN`), and the relationship between the sections themselves (`SxS`):

 ```
 NxN + SN => NxS, SxN, SxS